-Look at the works of art in this section.
-How would you describe the types of migration that these artists take as their subject?
-With a partner, compare and contrast the ways these artists portray migration.
+Look at the works of art in this theme.
+How would you describe the types of migrations these artists portray?
+In discussion with a partner, compare and contrast the ways these artists portray migration.

-Interview someone who migrated from one area to another.
-It could be someone who immigrated to a new country or someone who moved from one town to the next.
+Interview someone who migrated from one place to another.
+It could be someone who immigrated to a new country or someone who moved from one town to the next town.
 Gather background information about why they left and how they chose their new home.

 Make a list of words that remind you of your home (or homes).
-These can be nouns, adjectives, and verbs; they can be tangible objects or abstract ideas.
+They can be nouns, adjectives, and verbs; they can refer to tangible objects or abstract ideas.